Click here to submit your water use report to the Association by March 1, 2026.

 Est. 2005Est.
 2005

-In 2005, the Central Kansas Water Bank Association in Stafford (“Association”) became the first chartered water bank in the state.
-While the Association covers the same geographic boundaries, has the same staff, and utilizes the same monitoring network as Big Bend Groundwater Management District No. 5, the Association is governed by a separate board of directors and funded entirely through its own administrative fees.
-The Association has undergone several changes since its inception in 2005, but still offers the same services to the water users of the region.
-The Association offers area water users two programs for the flexible use of the water resource.
+In 2005, the Central Kansas Water Bank Association (the “Association”), based in Stafford, became the first chartered water bank in the state of Kansas.
+While the Association operates within the same geographic boundaries, shares staff, and uses the same monitoring network as Big Bend Groundwater Management District No. 5, it is governed by a separate board of directors and is funded entirely through its own administrative fees.

-Water Banking originated out of the Quivira NWR/Rattlesnake Creek Partnership Plan as part of a collective effort to reduce water use in that specific subbasin.
-The water banking concept was then added to the Middle Arkansas Subbasin Plan as a tool to address the water use issues in that basin.
-As the water banking program developed, it became apparent that it should be applied to the other subbasins of Big Bend Groundwater Management District No. 5.
+Water banking in this region originated through the Quivira National Wildlife Refuge / Rattlesnake Creek Partnership Plan as part of a collaborative effort to reduce water use in that specific subbasin.
+The concept was later incorporated into the Middle Arkansas Subbasin Plan as a tool to address broader water-use challenges.
+As the program developed, it became clear that water banking could also benefit the other subbasins within Big Bend Groundwater Management District No. 5, leading to its expansion across the district.

 Programs